Alvin Curran

 Maritime Rites Frankfurt (2010), for sampling keyboard, rock band, and 100 acoustic musicians.
 First performance Frankfurt, June 2010.

-Oh Man, Oh Mankind, Oh Yeah (2009), for large chorus SATB, improvising children's chorus, 7 instruments, 4 bass drums, optional shofar with live electronics.
+Oh Man Oh Mankind Oh Yeah (2009), for large chorus SATB, improvising children's chorus, 7 instruments, 4 bass drums, optional shofar with live electronics.
+Duration 65'.
 First performance with the Huddersfield Choral Society, Huddersfield Contemporary Music Festival, November 2009.
 Listen to an excerpt.

 Living Room Music (2009), a work for radio, recorded with Jacob Burckhardt, Mike Cooper, Fred Frith, Nicholas Isherwood, Seth Josel, Susan Levenstein, Sabina Meyer, Richard Nunns, Jan Rzewski, Antje Vowinckel, Walter Zimmermann, anonymous travelling knife grinder, and anonymous Romanian brass players in an apartment overlooking the Coliseum.
 Duration 50'.
 First performance Deutschlandradio Kultur September 2009.
 Listen to an excerpt.